metabase/metabase/docs/users-guide/04-asking-questions.md

 You can add subsequent filter steps after every summarize step.
 This lets you do things like summarize by the count of rows per month, and then add a filter on the `count` column to only include rows where the count is greater than 100.
 (This is basically like a SQL `HAVING` clause.)

-Once you're happy with your filter, click **Done**, and your data will be updated with your filter applied.
-If you want to edit your filter, just click the little purple filter at the top of the screen.
+Once you're happy with your filter, click **Add filter**, and visualize your results, and your data will be updated with the filter applied.

 ![An active filter](./images/notebook/filter-badge.png)

+If you want to edit your filter, just click the little purple filter at the top of the screen.
 If you click on the X, you'll remove your filter.
 You can add as many filters as you need.

 ### Filtering by date